 If the game crashes in a way that permits you to upload the traceback, uploading is a big help - the crash reports often contain all the info we need to fix the crash.

-If you need to request tech support, the best way to do so is to go to the Hanako forums or the Magical Diary Steam community.
+If you need to request tech support, the best way to do so is to go to the Hanako forums or the Steam forums for the games: (Horse Hall, Wolf Hall).
 Steam-specific bugs are best reported on the Steam community.
 If your bug report contains private information that needs to be kept confidential, you can contact Spiky directly.
 I'm terrible with email, though, so you really want to contact us on the forums if at all possible.